happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 6/14/2016
+- (4:21) Reached my rate limit for a certain Google Maps API during testing; considering requesting a slightly larger quota in the future, but in the meantime, I have made good progress on implementing Google Reviews into the application tomorrow morning
 - (12:21) Successfully pinging the Google Places API for venue data and checking for matching venue names; however, running into a minor annoyance where Foursquare and Google have slightly different names for the same venue.
 This issue should be resolved relatively quickly, but has slowed progress for the time being
 - (11:45) Making progress on integrating Google Places data
 - (9:03) Resumed work on Google Places data crawler